moliver28/research-handbook/content/handbook/values/_index.md

 ###### Slack pronunciation features

 Slack has two features to help with this issue: the phonetic name pronunciation field and the ability to record your own name pronunciation audio clip.
 We encourage all team members to complete both of these.
+Update them by [editing your profile](https://slack.com/intl/en-gb/help/articles/204092246-Edit-your-profile).

 ##### Inclusive interviewing